 Should include at least five sources with in-text citations using the standards set by the Modern Language Association (MLA) or American Psychological Association (APA).
 Choose one style and use it consistently

 STEP SEVEN: REGISTER & SUBMIT YOUR PAPER

 All your hard work has paid off!
-It's time to submit your registration and final paper at: www.worldfoodprize.org/michigan
+It's time to submit your registration and final paper at: www.worldfoodprize.org/youth

-If you have any questions, contact the Michigan Coordinator:
+If you have any questions, contact